 Cost and Funding

 There is no direct cost to our program for implementing this practice because it is integrated into the transition program.
 Additional costs that a program may incur, if they cannot access existing college resources, may include costs for administering the Myers-Briggs Type Indicator test.
-There is career exploration software, such as DISCOVER, that programs may wish to purchase.
-Programs may find the free website, College for Adults, helpful because it walks students through the career choice process.
+There are career exploration softwares that programs may wish to purchase.
+Programs may find the free website College for Adults helpful because it walks students through the career choice process.

 It is not necessary to have any particular constellation of classes to do this practice.
 What is important is to identify career planning resources and to integrate career planning within your existing program.

 The SUCCESS career planning component helps students focus on what they have to do to get to college and to understand what will be expected of them once they are there.
 As a result of the integrated career counseling in the SUCCESS program, students are more prepared to enter and succeed in college.
 Most students follow through by pursuing the major that they’ve been researching and students seem to be sticking with it better.
 From the fall 2005 cohort, 10 out of 13 students are actively involved in college and on target with their career plans.

 Joan Keiran, Coordinator/Counselor/Instructor